flowsynx/flowsynx/README.md

 ✅ **Error Handling** - Flexible Error Handling and Retry Policies per task and workflow level
 ✅ **Marketplace & Registry** — Discover and manage plugins easily
 ✅ **Web Console UI** — Intuitive dashboard for workflow monitoring and control

+## Roadmap

+Curious about what’s next?
+Review the planned milestones in our [Roadmap](./docs/ROADMAP.md).

 ## Get Started using FlowSynx